The features of amake are implemented by changing

 function sets two environment variables, to influence the

 command's execution.
-The first is LD_PRELOAD
+The first is LD_PRELOAD, so the

-wrappers are executed.
+libaccess wrappers are executed.
 The second variable

 is set to a sequence of pipe-descriptor/semaphore-identifier